tempname11/WorkingTitle4/notes/medium_term.md

     (seems correlated with number of Vulkan warnings beforehand.)

 ### architectural problems
+- "lpass" should be split info a few different passes
 - descriptor set counts are fixed
 - uploader seems very rushed, need to come back to it from a performance perspective
 - also need automatic GPU memory region compacting